-Table 10 asked "Why do you offer the CEO variable pay?"
-Practitioners interpret "variable pay" as elements of flow pay that are sensitive to performance, and thus do not include the CEO's existing equity holdings.
+Table 11 asked "Why do you offer the CEO variable pay?"
+Practitioners interpret "variable pay" as variable flow pay, and thus do not include the CEO's equity holdings.
 The most popular response was "to motivate the CEO to improve long-term shareholder value" (89%/1.46 for directors and 87%/1.36 for investors).
-Thus, even though directors and investors believe that intrinsic incentives are the main motivators, financial incentives reinforce them - in contrast to common arguments that they crowd them out.
-Free-text fields and interviews suggest two reasons.
-First, intrinsic incentives may be insufficient.
-As one interviewee explained, only a "superhuman" CEO would be willing to perform at her very best without financial incentives.
-21 Second, intrinsic incentives may lead to CEO actions that do not increase firm value.
-Examples given include increasing the scale of the business, R&D for scientific curiosity, or designing the highest-quality product even if a low-cost strategy would be more effective.
+Thus, even though both believe that intrinsic incentives are the main motivators, financial incentives remain important.
+Free-text fields and interviews suggested two reasons.
+First, financial incentives may reinforce intrinsic incentives, in contrast to common arguments that they crowd them out.
+As one interviewe explained, only a "superhuman" CEO would perform at her very best without financial incentives.30 Second, intrinsic incentives may lead to CEO actions that decrease firm value.
+Examples given include increasing the scale of the business, R&D for scientific curiosity, or designing the highest-quality product even if a low-cost strategy would be better.31